-To identify short and long term transportation needs of both the Town and the surrounding region and strive to ensure that these needs are adequately met in a manner that is compatible with existing and future development.
+14.1 To identify short and long term transportation needs of both the Town and the surrounding region and strive to ensure that these needs are adequately met in a manner that is compatible with existing and future development.

-- 15.1 Map 3 identifies the Town's transportation network. - The Town will endeavour to assist Alberta Transportation to protect Highways 20 and 53 from uses and development that may be detrimental to the flow and safety of traffic. - 15.3 The Town may establish bylaws concerning off-site levies in accordance with the provisions of the Municipal Government Act to finance the provision of off-site municipal infrastructure. - 15.4 The Town will endeavour to establish suitable truck routes. - 15.5 The Town will endeavour to establish suitable dangerous goods routes. - 15.6 All roads servicing new development shall be developed in accordance with the Town's approved servicing standards. - Road surfacing shall be done at the developers expense upon 80% development or within two (2) years of subdivisions, whichever is sooner. - 15.8 The Town supports the recommendations of the 2011 Infrastructure Study. - 15.9 The Town may require that developers subdividing lands adjacent to highways and collector roads provide lands for future road widening.

-15.10 The Town may restrict driveway access to developments along major transportation routes in accordance with the Land Use Bylaw.
+- 15.1 Map 3 identifies the Town's transportation network. - 15.2 Highway 20 to Highways 20 and 53 are provincial highways under the jurisdiction of Alberta Transportation.
+The Town will endeavour to assist Alberta Transportation to protect these highways from uses and development that may be detrimental to the flow and safety of traffic. - 15.3 The Town may establish bylaws concerning off-site levies in accordance with the provisions of the Municipal Government Act to finance the provision of off-site municipal infrastructure. - 15.4 All roads servicing new development shall be developed in accordance with the Town's approved servicing standards. - Road surfacing shall be done at the developer's expense upon 80% development or within two (2) years of subdivisions, whichever is sooner. - 15.6 The Town supports the recommendations of the 2011 Infrastructure Study. - 15.7 The Town may require that developers subdividing lands adjacent to highways and collector roads provide lands for future road widening. - 15.8 The Town may restrict driveway access to developments along major transportation routes in accordance with the Land Use Bylaw.